Prathama-sanshi/Gitops-and-Observability/README.md

+# 🚀 Introduction:

+This repository demonstrates a complete GitOps-driven Kubernetes deployment platform running on WSL.
+It showcases the deployment of a custom Prometheus-instrumented application, a production-ready observability stack, and automated infrastructure management using both ArgoCD and FluxCD(check branches).
+The project leverages Helm, Kustomize, GitHub Actions self-hosted runners, and GitOps best practices to enable consistent, automated application delivery and lifecycle management.

 ### 🚀 GitOps & Observability

 * **Prometheus Instrumentation:** Developed a Python file-monitoring application using the **Prometheus client library** to expose custom application metrics on /metrics via port 8000.